Replacing Elements

 We recommend running our first firing program to ensure everything is working correctly, to form a protective oxide layer on the elements, and to seat the new elements into the holders.
 NOTE: You may experience some smoking from the kiln on its first firing with new elements.
 This is normal and due to residual oil left on the element wire from manufacturing.

-If you are replacing elements in a quad or front-loading kiln, you will need to uncoil and bend the elements around each turn.
-Video demonstration below.
+If you are replacing quad elements in a Davinci or front-loading kiln, you will need to bend the elements.
+Video demonstrations below.

 Terminal Block Wiring Diagrams